-SyncSource: a key component of a connector that defines the way a set of data is made accessible to the Funambol server for synchronization.
+SyncSource: a key component of a connector that defines the way a set of data is made accessible to the Funambol Data Synchronization Service for synchronization.
 A SyncSource type represents the template from which an instance of a SyncSource can be created.
-For example, the FileSystemSyncSource type defines how data stored in the file system can be accessed by the Funambol server; however, it does not represent a specific directory to be used for synchronization, and in order to synchronize a specific directory an instance of FileSystemSyncSource must be created and configured with the desired directory.
+For example, the FileSystemSyncSource type defines how data stored in the file system can be accessed by the Funambol Data Synchronization Service; however, it does not represent a specific directory to be used for synchronization, and in order to synchronize a specific directory an instance of FileSystemSyncSource must be created and configured with the desired directory.